Jury Absolves Merck in N.J. Vioxx Case

 This article is from the archive of The New York Sun before the launch of its new website in 2022.
 The Sun has neither altered nor updated such articles but will seek to correct any errors, mis-categorizations or other problems introduced during transfer.

-ATLANTIC CITY, N.J. — Merck & Co. won a crucial legal victory yesterday, when jurors decided that the drugmaker’s Vioxx painkiller, now the subject of at least 16,000 product liability lawsuits, did not cause a 68-year-old woman’s heart attack.
+ATLANTIC CITY, N.J.
+(AP) – Merck & Co. won a crucial legal victory on Thursday, when jurors decided that the drugmaker’s Vioxx painkiller, now the subject of more than 13,000 product liability lawsuits, was not responsible for the heart attack of a 68-year-old woman.

 The case was the first in which jurors considered whether Merck failed to warn patients about the drug’s cardiac risks, rather than just doctors as in prior trials.

 The jury found that Merck properly warned doctors but did not warn the woman of the cardiac risks of the drug.
-The jury of five men and two women found that Vioxx was not a major factor in Elaine Doherty’s 2004 heart attack, however.
+However, the jury of five men and two women found that Vioxx was not a substantial contributing factor in Elaine Doherty’s 2004 heart attack.

 Merck will not have to pay compensatory or punitive damages in the case.
 The jury also found that Merck did not violate New Jersey’s consumer fraud law, meaning it met standards of honesty and good faith in its marketing of Vioxx and did not conceal information about the drug’s cardiovascular risks.

-“Obviously, we’re extremely happy with the verdict,” an outside attorney speaking for Merck, Jim Fitzpatrick, said.

-“This is the fourth case to go to verdict in New Jersey and on three out of four cases, the jury has found in Merck’s favor on the product liability claim,” Mr. Fitzpatrick added.
-“This really reinforces our strategy of defending (lawsuits) individually.”

-The jurors, sitting in state Superior Court in Atlantic County, reached their decision after deliberating for 9 1/2 hours over two days.
-The victory was the fourth in seven Vioxx trials for Whitehouse Station, N.J.-based Merck, which plans to appeal the multimilliondollar verdicts against it in the other three cases.
+The jurors, sitting in Atlantic County Superior Court, reached their decision in the second day of deliberations.
+The victory was the fourth in seven Vioxx trials for Whitehouse Station, N.J.-based Merck, which plans to appeal the multimillion-dollar verdicts against it in the other three cases.

-Ms. Doherty’s husband, Daniel, clutched his wife’s hand as they rose before the verdict was read.
-Afterward, the couple spoke quietly with their attorneys but did not comment as they left the courtroom.

-Merck lawyers countered that company officials disclosed the drug’s risks appropriately and that Ms. Doherty’s own cardiac risk factors — including obesity, diabetes, high blood pressure and high cholesterol — were responsible for her heart attack.
+Merck lawyers countered that company officials disclosed the drug’s risks appropriately and that Doherty’s own cardiac risk factors _ including obesity, diabetes, high blood pressure and high cholesterol _ were responsible for her heart attack.

+Doherty’s lawyers, though, stressed that she had lost nearly 100 pounds and improved her health significantly in the years before having her heart attack.

 Merck has vowed to fight each Vioxx lawsuit individually and has set aside $970 million in reserve for its legal costs, of which $285 million had been spent as of the end of 2005.